 Import HubSpot Data to Google Sheets

 In this guide, we’ll walk through how to pull data from the HubSpot API directly into Google Sheets, using the API Connector add-on for Sheets.
-We’ll first get an API key from HubSpot, and then set up a request to pull in HubSpot CRM data to your spreadsheet.

 - Before You Begin